crankydev/I-Am-Poor-2023/README.md

 # I-Am-Poor-2023

-This is the second app from my (re)Boot Camp (2023 reboot of the Udemy iOS App Development course).
+The second app from my (re)Boot Camp (2023 reboot of the Udemy iOS App Development course).

 On this reboot of my iOS Dev journey, I'm going to be using Xcode to both show my work as well as to summarize my learning through each unit/project.